vegaprotocol/documentation/docs/node-operators/how-to/rotate-ethereum-keys.md

 ```

 :::warning
-Whereas it is not necessary to reload the nodewallet exactly at **TARGET_BLOCK** doing so significantly early or significantly late may affect the nodes performance scores and therefore the reward payout to that node
+Whereas it is not necessary to reload the nodewallet exactly at `TARGET_BLOCK` doing so significantly early or significantly late may affect the node's performance scores and therefore the reward payout to that node.
 :::

 ## Confirm a successful key rotation

-To confirm that the key rotation occurred and to see that **ETH_NEW_ADDR** is now acknowledged by the network as the node's new Ethereum key, there are two end-points on a datanode that can be used:
+To confirm that the key rotation occurred and to see that **ETH_NEW_ADDR** is now acknowledged by the network as the node's new Ethereum key, there are two end-points on a data node that can be used:

 ```
 # this will show the details of all key rotations that have happened